bahbah94/ganchain-v2/pallets/subnets/readme.md

    Where:
    - \( m_i \): Measured performance metric (e.g., accuracy, latency).
    - \( w_i \): Weight assigned to each metric based on its importance.

+   Validators check the zk-SNARK proofs to confirm that the computations were performed correctly without revealing sensitive details.

 3. **Validator Selection and Voting**: